Section 13 - Right of access

 For example, the right of access is only enlivened when a valid request for access is made under section 17.12 ‘Valid’ means the request meets the requirements in section 17.

 The phrase ‘subject to this Act’ refers to the exceptions and exemptions in the Act that allow agencies and Ministers to refuse access to documents in certain instances.
-For example, a document may not be subject to the Act because of section 14 (where the document is available for purchase or is part of a public register), or it may be an exempt document under Part IV.16
+For example, a document may not be subject to the Act because of section 14 (where the document is published on the agency’s website or accessible in a public register or other open access arrangement), or it may be an exempt document under Part IV.16

 Every person may make an FOI request.
 ‘Person’ means an individual, a body politic or corporate.20 This means an organisation or company can make a request, in addition to individuals.